LEARN ABOUT SAFE, NATURAL, LOW-COST*,

 as they want; and once a doc falls behind, unless people cancel or reschedule,

-they never get caught up.
+they cannot get caught up.

 How they treat you during your appointment is going to be your best barometer for knowing if they respect you/patients in general.